- Step #1: Find Beauty Pageants

 - Step #5: Behind the Scenes

 Start off by figuring out which baby, toddler, or child beauty pageant your little star could participate in.
 Since even the smaller scale local pageants can get quite competitive, you must understand it won’t necessarily be a piece of cake and will require a lot of preparation.

 While the easiest time to start is when your child is a baby, since that requires significantly less getting ready for the stage things, don’t worry - with proper planning and investments, the chances are you’ll succeed.

-Some repetition for the performance is, of course, needed but don’t push your child to do a step by step, stiff performance.
-Unexpected high jinks on the stage are completely fine - after all, it is a toddler pageant.
+Some rehearsal for the performance is needed, but don’t push your child to do a step-by-step, stiff performance.
+Unexpected high jinks on the stage are completely fine - it is a toddler pageant.
 The time to act serious and adult-like will arrive sooner than you think.

 Having fun will ultimately help your child while participating in the pageant.
-Judges of the toddler beauty pageants are known to give higher scores to the kids that are visibly enjoying their participation in the event.
+Judges of the toddler beauty pageants are known to give higher scores to the kids who visibly enjoy their event participation.

 Read Also: How to Get Baby Into Modeling?

 Pageant participant looks are a big part of the show and even tend to get individual awards.
 With that said, do your family budget a favor and don’t buy your child expensive clothes only for the sake of this one pageant.

 Since the first time counts as testing the waters, there’s no guarantee about the next time, but the glitzy dresses for pageants can put you back even for a whole grand.
 Plus, children grow up fast, and the costume can end up too small for the next pageant.

 Consider renting instead since options for children’s dresses and costumes are huge out there.
 But if you really want to buy, look up used dresses online - there’s certainly more than one previously eager parent who decided to buy a new one without considering the aforementioned cons it.